-To give you an idea of some representative numbers, your average non-huge male at about 170 pounds has a daily maintenance energy need of about 2700 calories or so (11,340 joules or 11.3 megajoules), a female of 135 lbs about 2000 calories (8,400 joules or 8.4 megajoules).
+To give you an idea of some representative numbers, your average non-huge male at about 170 pounds has a daily maintenance energy requirement of about 2700 calories or so (11,340 joules or 11.3 megajoules), a female of 135 lbs about 2000 calories (8,400 joules or 8.4 megajoules).
 That number is subject to change and scales with weight (larger individuals having higher daily energy needs; smaller individuals lower).
-This is discussed in more detail in Metabolic Rate: Overview.

-I’d note that you can Quick Estimate Maintenance Calories with the following values: 14-16 calories/lb current bodyweight for men and for 13-15 cal/lb for women.
+I’d note that you can with the following values: 14-16 calories/lb current bodyweight for men and for 13-15 cal/lb for women.
 Keep in mind that these are only estimates.

 So you know, the calorie values (with joule conversions for non-American readers) for the macronutrients are:

 - Protein: 4 calories per gram (16.8 joules/gram)

 - Carbohydrate: 4 calories per gram (16.8 joules/gram)

 - Fat: 9 calories per gram (37.8 joules/gram)